NCBI-Hackathons/NovoGraph/README.md

 perl CALLMAFFT.pl --action processChunk --mafftDirectory .../intermediate_files/forMAFFT --chunkI 0
                   --mafft_executable /mafft/mafft-7.273-with-extensions/install/bin/mafft
                   --fas2bam_path fas2bam.pl --samtools_path /usr/local/bin/samtools --bamheader windowbam.header.txt

+## Note: For the majority of use cases, this file 'windowbam.header.txt' should remain untouched.
+Users should use the file 'windowbam.header.txt' as provided, unless there are assemblies with contigs longer than chr1 in hg38, 248956422 bp.
+In this case, please change this value to be the size of the largest contig.

 ## Next, we concatenate windows into a global MSA, outputting a single SAM file
 perl globalize_windowbams.pl --fastadir .../intermediate_files/forMAFFT/